-An internet shutdown is the intentional disruption of internet and electronic communication.
+An internet shutdown is the intentional disruption of internet communication.
 Internet shutdowns sometimes occur in restrictive countries when violent protests or military interventions take place.

-I have seen many people claim that you can use a VPN to bypass internet shutdowns, but unfortunately, that’s not true.
+I’ve seen people claim you can use a VPN to bypass internet shutdowns, but unfortunately, that’s not true.
 If you don’t have internet access, you can’t use a VPN.

 Stop Your ISP From Seeing Your Real IP Address

-A VPN can stop websites, governments, and hackers from seeing your real IP address, but it can’t prevent your ISP from seeing your IP address.
-Your VPN connection is through your ISP’s network, so your ISP will always see your connection.
+A VPN can’t prevent your ISP from seeing your IP address.
+While it can stop websites, governments, and hackers from seeing your real IP address, your VPN connection is through your ISP’s network, so your ISP will always see your connection.

 To make things clearer, here’s what your ISP sees when you use a VPN: